Oladev-01/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 7. **Task 6**: [Script to stop the process of task 4 without kill command]
    - Solution: `6-stop_me_if_you_can`
    - Explanation: `used pkill -f <proc_name>`
+8. **Task 7**: [Script that handles SIGTERM and prints 'I am invincible' when a SIGTERM signal is parsed to its process]
+   - Solution: `7-highlander`
+   - Explanation: `trapped the SIGTERM, execting the function that prints 'I am invincible'`

 ## Usage